In this document the words “thesis” and “dissertation” shall be interpreted synonymously.

 (b) the candidate be awarded the degree for which examined, subject to minor amendments being made to the thesis;

 (c) the candidate be permitted to re-submit for the degree and be re-examined;

 (d) the candidate be not awarded the degree for which examined and be not permitted to be re-examined;

-(e) in the case of an examination for the degree of Ph.D., the candidate be awarded the degree of M.Phil., or in the case of an examination for the degree of M.Phil., the candidate be awarded the degree of M.Res. or other master’s degree, or in the case of an examination for the degree of M.Res. or other master’s degree by research, the B.Phil., subject to the presentation of the thesis being amended to the satisfaction of the examiners.
+(e) in the case of an examination for the degree of Ph.D. in Theology or Church Music, the candidate be awarded the degree of M.Phil. in Theology or Church Music, subject to the presentation of the thesis being amended to the satisfaction of the examiners.

 XXIX.
 Where the examiners are satisfied that the candidate has generally reached the standard required for the degree for which examined, but consider that the candidate’s thesis requires minor amendments and corrections not so substantial as to call for the submission of a revised thesis, and recommend that the degree be awarded subject to the candidate amending the thesis to the satisfaction of the examiners, they shall indicate to the candidate in writing the amendments and corrections required.

 XXX.
 Where the examiners are not unanimous in their recommendations, the University may:

 (b) accept the recommendation of the External Examiner(s);

 (c) appoint an additional examiner.